Mumbai toddler with broken spine needs 44 surgeries, till she turns 13

-Two-year-old Arpita was born with a broken spine, prompting doctors to support it with a rod; however, as her height increases, doctors will have to operate once every three months to adjust the length of the rod
+Two-year-old Arpita was born with a broken spine, prompting doctors to support it with a rod; however, as her height increases, doctors will have to operate once every three months

 Two-year-old Arpita has already gone through two surgeries and has many more waiting for her.
 The toddler, who was born with a broken spine, will have to undergo surgery once every three months — a total of four a year till she turns 13.

 Arpita’s father Shivprasad works at a shop that sells fish tanks near Kalyan station and earns Rs 8,000 per month

 The first time she went under the knife around six months ago, doctors inserted a rod to support her broken spine.
 As the child grows, doctors will have to adjust the length of the rod to her increasing height.
 Each surgery will cost R40,000.
 This means that her family will have to shell out R1.6 lakh annually, for the four mandatory surgeries.

 Bent under the weight of this prognosis is Arpita’s father Shivprasad, who works at a shop that sells fish tanks outside Kalyan station.
 He earns R8,000 every month.
 To make ends meet and in hope of affording the slew of surgeries that Arpita will need as she grows, he has been working night shifts in a small garage.
 Arpita’s mother is a housewife.